Last updated: January 2026 · 8 min read

 San Diego ADU / Accessory Dwelling Unit Guide

-San Diego homeowners can add an Accessory Dwelling Unit (ADU) to expand property potential and generate rental income.
-The Development Services Department (DSD) regulates ADU construction, requiring permits for most residential additions over 120 square feet or involving structural changes.
+San Diego homeowners can add an Accessory Dwelling Unit (ADU) to expand property value and housing options.
+The Development Services Department (DSD) oversees ADU permits for residential properties meeting specific zoning and building requirements.
+Homeowners must submit detailed plans and meet local building codes to proceed.

 Need help navigating San Diego permits?
 Connect with licensed contractors who handle permits for you →